 Best tip for post-party clean up

-Joanna: Stock a cleaning caddy ahead of time so you can easily grab and go.
+Joanna: Stock a cleaning caddy ahead of time so you don't have to waste time searching for supplies when you are exhausted.

 Foolproof way to entertain the kids